This post is about the Termux commands list and gives you an overview of how to use the basic commands for Termux for performing basic tasks.

 Installing Zip

 The Zip command is used to compress or decompress any file.
-Zip commands come preinstalled in most of the Linux distributions, But in Termux, you have to install the zip command manually.
+Zip commands come preinstalled in most of Linux distributions, But in Termux, you have to install the zip command manually.

 Install the zip: